prabhakar88/java-hello-world-with-maven/README.md

 + [Install Maven on Mac OSX](https://www.baeldung.com/install-maven-on-windows-linux-mac#installing-maven-on-mac-os-x)

 ## Set up the project
 First you’ll need to setup a Java project for Maven to build.
-To keep the focus on Maven, make the project as simple as possible for now.
+To keep the focus on Maven, make the project as simple as possible for now.prabu

 #### Create the directory structure
 ---